Oleksii-LEVENETS/Django_MDN/README.md

     One way to mitigate these problems is to write automated tests, which can easily and reliably be run every time you make a change.
 This tutorial shows how to automate unit testing of your website using Django's test framework.
+#11.
+Deploying Django to production.
+    Now you've created (and tested) an awesome LocalLibrary website, you're going to want to install it on a public web server so that it can be accessed by library staff and members over the internet.
+This article provides an overview of how you might go about finding a host to deploy your website, and what you need to do in order to get your site ready for production.